Kane not a factor in Tottenham’s loss to Liverpool | Federal News Network

 Kane was back in the squad for the first time since April when he was injured in the first leg of the quarterfinals, but the striker was not a factor in the decider at Wanda Metropolitano Stadium.

-Kane was not a threat, ending with only one attempt and unable to create a significant scoring opportunity for teammates.
+Kane was not a threat, ending with no shots on goal and unable to create a significant scoring opportunity for teammates.

 As Tottenham struggled to control the game, the ball rarely got to Kane at the top of the attack, and when it did he was easily contained by the Liverpool defense.